Documentation

 Extension Configuration

-Here are the settings to provide a NFC reader/writer connection that can communicate with tags.
+Configure the NFC reader/writer connection that communicates with tags:

 "nfc": {